 Upload a clear, readable copy of a document that verifies your identity (e.g., a copy of your driver's license, national ID card, or any other photo ID, not necessarily a government-issued document).
 You can upload one file up to 4Mb.
 If you are requesting Search results be blocked for a name other than your legal name, include documentation verifying this is the name by which you are commonly known.
 We need adequate identification before we can process a request.

 We will review your request once you fill out the form and upload a document verifying your identity.
 We will then decide whether or not to block the relevant URL or URLs, taking into consideration numerous factors, including the number, nature and complexity of the requests we receive.

 We appreciate your patience.

-Note: Blocking URLs on Yahoo Search in Europe under this process will not entirely remove the information from the Internet, or even from appearing in results for searches based on queries other than your name.
+Note: Blocking URLs on Yahoo Search in Europe or in the United Kingdom under this process will not entirely remove the information from the Internet, or even from appearing in results for searches based on queries other than your name.
 This information may still be available, for example, on the website where it was originally published, as well as on other search engines.

 Remember also that this form is dedicated solely and exclusively to requests based on the above mentioned Court decision and circumstances.
 If your request is based on other grounds, you must submit it to our general Search Customer Care Team.
 To do so, please return to the Yahoo Help pages to complete a new help request form for Search.

-We may include a notice to users on our search results pages informing them that some results have been blocked pursuant to EU law.
+We may include a notice to users on our search results pages informing them that some results have been blocked pursuant to EU law or the laws of the United Kingdom.
 We may also notify the operators or webmasters of websites impacted by your request.

-We will send you an email informing you of our decision once we decide, based on the criteria outlined by the Court of Justice of the European Union, whether to block the URLs you specify.
+We will send you an email informing you of our decision once we decide, based on the criteria outlined by the Court of Justice of the European Union, or under the laws of the United Kingdom, whether to block the URLs you specify.